-When the parking lamps and low-beam headlamps are switched on, the green 500ξ (parking lamps) and $\boxed{\text{ID}}$ (low-beam headlamps) indicator lamps in the instrument cluster light up.
+When the parking lamps and low-beam headlamps are switched on, the green $\underbrace{>0c}$ (parking lamps) and $\underbrace{\blacksquareD}$ (low-beam headlamps) indicator lamps in the instrument cluster light up.

-auro is the preferred light switch setting.
+AUTO is the preferred light switch setting.
 The light setting is automatically selected according to the brightness of the ambient light (exception: poor visibility due to weather conditions, such as fog, snow or spray):

-- Key in position 1 in the ignition lock: the parking lamps are switched on/off automatically depending on the brightness of the ambient light. - When the engine is on: depending on the ambient light, the daytime running lamps or the parking lamps and low-beam headlamps are switched on/off automatically.
+- Key in position 1 in the ignition lock: the standing lamps are switched on or off automatically depending on the brightness of the ambient light. - When the engine is on: depending on the ambient light, the daytime running lamps or the parking lamps and low-beam headlamps are switched on/off automatically.